 A study in the southern Appalachian hardwood region estimated that about 120 instances of timber theft occur each year in just a 20 county area.
 In the three years prior to the study, in the same 20 country area, there were only 36 criminal cases related to timber theft.
 In other words, roughly 10% of timber theft cases were being prosecuted.

 The hands-off approach to US hardwoods by the EUTR, despite known illegalities, could be due to two key factors.
-First, the United States doesn’t even use the Lacey Act to enforce laws governing US timber harvests and trade.
-Second, the EUTR and the Lacey Act seem to be managed by whistleblowers who focuse on tropical wood flows.
+First, the United States rarely uses the Lacey Act to enforce laws governing US timber harvests and trade.
+Second, the EUTR and the Lacey Act seem to be managed by whistleblowers who focus on tropical wood flows.

 (In fact, some of these whistleblowers stood beside the US forest products industry when these timber trade policies were ratified.
-See: Is the Lacey Act wood amendment to protect U.S. industry?)
+See: The Lacey Act protects U.S. industry not forests)

 The relative immunity of US hardwoods from the EU Timber Regulation means it’s highly likely that less data is being collected regarding US hardwood origin, traceability, and legality (provenance).